onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide.md

 12. Click **Job #1** to go into CVAT to start annotating your data.
 See [CVAT's user guide](https://github.com/opencv/cvat/blob/develop/cvat/apps/documentation/user_guide.md#interface-of-the-annotation-tool) for more information on the annotation tool interface.

 :::note
 CVAT requires super user permission to perform certain tasks.
 Onepanel automatically creates a superuser when you create a new CVAT workspace.
 Your username will be `admin` and password will be onepanel token.
-Please note that you generated auth token for Onepanel while setting up the Onepanel.
+Note that you generated auth token for Onepanel while setting up the Onepanel.
 [See step #9](/docs/getting-started/quickstart#step-1-install-onepanel) of installation guide.
 :::

 ## 2. Annotating frames in CVAT